 I Wonder by K.A.
 Holt and Kenard Pak

 This is a book filled with questions, both big and small that can help kids keep their minds curious and engaged.
 I wonder too, what do clouds taste like?
 Bonus, the illustrations in this book are also filled with beauty and wonder!

 The Girl With The Big, Big Questions by Britney Winn Lea and Jacob Souva

 Big questions can come from anywhere and anyone, and this girl has some good ones!
 This rhyming book lets children know that it’s always okay to ask questions, even if they are difficult to answer.
 In fact, questions can help save the day!

 Why Am I Me? by Paige Britt, Selina Alko, and Sean Qualls

 Why am I me and not you?
-A simple book with a complex concept that not only covers the basics of what character traits are, but also encourages curiosity in all things, even about what makes us who we are.
+A simple book with a complex concept that not only covers the basics of what character traits are but also encourages the character trait of curiosity in all things, even about what makes us who we are.
 Lovely illustrations round out the interesting context.

 Character Traits: Kindness, Empathy, Acceptance

 Be Kind by Pat Zietlow Miller and Jen Hill

 What does it mean to be kind?
 When Tanisha spills juice on her favorite dress and everyone laughs, her classmate wonders what could she have done to help?
 Doing something kind, but what does that really mean?
 Making people laugh at her instead?
 Giving Tanisha her sweatshirt?
 Many different ways of showing others that we care are explored, and in the end, an act of kindness helps Tanisha feel better about the day.